 TPTE was formed as a consolidation of four former units.
 This consolidation brought together programs in special education, elementary education, secondary education, art education, foreign language education, and English as a second language under one umbrella department.
 In 2002, deaf education and the Educational Interpreting program came into the department concurrently with the elimination of the Department of Rehabilitation, Deafness, and Counseling and the merger of the Colleges of Education and Human Ecology.
 In 2005, the Center on Deafness was moved from the Department of Educational Psychology and Counseling into TPTE to unite all deafness-related programs in one academic home.
 Between 2005 and 2008, programs and faculty in educational administration were also housed in TPTE.
 In July 2008, these programs and faculty left the department to become the Department of Educational Leadership and Policy Studies.

 From the Department Head

-  We are a large and diverse group, with 32 full-time tenure/tenure-seeking faculty, 10 full-time clinical faculty, three part-time clinical faculty, and 26 graduate assistants.
-Within the department there are eight full professors, 11 associate professors, and 13 assistant professors.
-We offer an undergraduate program in educational interpreting; five-year programs of study leading to initial teacher licensure; and doctoral-level graduate study in education with concentrations in literacy studies, special education, and teacher education.
+We are a large and diverse group, with about 30 full-time tenure/tenure-seeking faculty, over 20 full- and part-time clinical faculty, and about 30 graduate assistants.
+We offer undergraduate and graduate pathways to initial teacher licensure; undergraduate degrees in special education and educational interpreting; master’s degrees including five-year programs of study leading to initial teacher licensure; and doctoral-level graduate programs in education with concentrations in literacy studies, special education, and teacher education.
 I hope you find our website informative and helpful as you seek to learn more about the department or specific programs within the department.